 How to have class discussions with elementary students

 The benefits of structured discussion and debate for older students are well-established.
-But there are also plenty of opportunities for younger students to develop their critical thinking and reasoning skills in a similar fashion!
-In fact, here at Kialo Edu, we believe that children’s natural curiosity about the world and their place in it makes them great candidates to participate in discussions.
+However, there are also numerous opportunities for younger students to develop their critical thinking and reasoning skills in a similar fashion!
+At Kialo Edu, we believe that children’s natural curiosity about the world and their place in it makes them excellent candidates for engaging in discussions.

 How younger students can benefit from Kialo Edu discussions